Guide to Supply Chain Risk Management

 Advancement in supply chain practises through technology and globalisation has brought with it new risks that must be identified and mitigated.
 To that end, having robust supply chain risk management policies is the need of the hour.

-Company Watch specialises in a range of supply chain risk management techniques that allow you to know your supplier better and monitor any risks that may be associated with them.
+Company Watch specialises in a range of supply chain risk management solutions that allow you to know your supplier better and monitor any risks that may be associated with them.
 At Company Watch, we work with some of the biggest procurement departments in the country to help them actively manage their critical suppliers and reduce supplier risk.

 Key takeaways

-• The 4 key supply chain risks to be aware of are: regulatory risks, environmental risks, operational risks, and technology risks.
+- The 4 key supply chain risks to be aware of are: regulatory risks, environmental risks, operational risks, and technology risks.

-• Effective supply chain risk management involves identifying risks via a risk management map, building strategies to mitigate those risks, and engaging in constant monitoring and reviewing of the risks.
+- Effective supply chain risk management involves identifying risks via a risk management map, building strategies to mitigate those risks, and engaging in constant monitoring and reviewing of the risks.